 For a sensor network project I have been using a modified Linksys wrt54g (wrt54gs) wireless box.
 (For a podcast on modding the wrt54g wireless router to run your own software based on linux, you can also see the related podcast on iTunes.)
 The driver on these devices returns a measurement of signal strength called rssi (Recieved Signal Strength Indicator).
-To access it you run a sheel on the device and enter "wl rssi".
-In several places, this value is documented as being in dB, which is a logarithmic scale for measuring power.
-I don't believe it.
+To access it you run a shell on the device and enter "wl rssi".
+In several places, this value is documented as being in dB (or dBm), which is a logarithmic scale for measuring power.
+The dBm unit is used for the power ratio in decibels (dB) of the measured power referenced to one milliwatt.
+I don't believe it is computed correctly of some software packages, such as mine.
 (For those running openwrt, ddwrt or similar, download the "wl" application and try (wl rss and wl noise).
+I several places RSSI is also formulated as the ratio of power levels.
+In practice, RSSI seems to actually be an ad hoc software-dependent signal strength measure, at least in order software.

 Typical acceptable values for rssi on the wrt54g and wrt54gs are between -70 and -90.
 Noise should be 5 or more units less than rssi but even when noise and rssi are about the same the device may work well.